This article explains how one can change the default distro for Windows Subsystem for Linux in Windows 11.

 Change WSL default distros in Windows 11

 As described above, WSL will use the default Linux distribution to run Linux commands.
-However, WSL will allow you to change the default when you have multiple distributions installed.
+However, WSL will allow you to change the default when multiple distributions are installed.

 Here’s how to do it.